Arakelov motivic cohomology I: Preliminaries

 is a quasi-isomorphism.
-The right hand side is the total complex of $F_*$ applied to the \v{C}ech nerve.
+The right hand side is the total complex defined by means of the direct product.
+(Below we apply it to $F_*(X) = \Deligne(p)(X)$ which is a complex bounded by the dimension of $X$, so that it agrees with the total complex defined using the direct sum in this case.)
+The total complex is applied to the \v{C}ech nerve.
 At least if $F$ is a complex of presheaves of $\Q$-vector spaces, this is equivalent to the requirement that

 is a quasi-isomorphism for any \'etale hypercover $\mathcal Y \r X$.
 Indeed the latter is equivalent to $F_*$ satisfying Galois descent (as in \refeq{Galoisdescent}) and Nisnevich descent in the sense of hypercovers.
-The latter is equivalent to the one in the sense of \v{C}ech nerves by the Morel-Voevodsky criterion (see e.g. \cite[3.3.2, Theorem 3.3.22]{CisinskiDeglise:Triangulated}).
+The latter is equivalent to the one in the sense of \v{C}ech nerves by the Morel-Voevodsky criterion (see e.g. \cite[Theorem 3.3.2]{CisinskiDeglise:Triangulated}).